 - Use larger, standard Web fonts (Arial, Tahoma, etc.) for body copy and a prominent call-to-action.

 - Use images responsibly, meaning don't use too many or take up too much space.

-- Make sure you test all devices – desktop, mobile, tablet.
+- Make sure you test all devices – desktop, mobile, and tablet.

 3. Increase Social Sharing Through Email – Human Torch

 People love to share with their social networks.
 Just as Human Torch can surround himself in flames, social shares can quickly catch fire as well.
 For successful email marketing, it’s essential to allow users to easily share your content with one click.
 This not only improves the user experience, but their connections will see your content, which means you’ll reach an entirely new audience.

 How can you add social share buttons to your email?
 If you don’t have a designer who can help, you can usually add them with a widget in your email platform and/or find social share icons by searching for them online.
 Just be sure to do your research first, and use the correct icons for each social platform.

 Just as Invisible Woman is unseen at times, the way your users engage with email is not always visible either.
 While it's frequently discussed, how often can you see the results?
 If you’re not seeing engagement results, consider following these tips on how to re-engage users with your email marketing: